erizov/Professor/semester_4/lecture_19_distributed_patterns/leader_election/README.md

 1. Implement Leader Election from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this approach to tackle real-world problems
 6. Recognize when this pattern is appropriate in system design

 ### Short Description

-A distributed computing algorithm that selects a single node to coordinate activities in a cluster, ensuring only one leader exists at a time.
+A distributed computing strategy that selects a single node to coordinate activities in a cluster, ensuring only one leader exists at a time.
 Addresses coordination in distributed systems, avoiding split-brain scenarios, and centralized decision-making.
 Example: Electing a leader in a database cluster to handle write operations, preventing conflicts.
 Operates by nodes participating in election process, with majority vote determining leader, and automatic re-election if leader fails.

 **Key Characteristics:**
 - **Time Complexity**: Varies